PhuSon2809/HostelManagement_FE/README.md

  Role:
- - Front-End: Pham Le Tan Thinh.
+ - Front-End: Pham Le Tan Thinh vs Tran Phu Son.
    + I'm responsible for design UX/UI for project.
 Determining the structure, design and build for admin and owner feature pages.